Joy

 “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.”
 Galatians 5:22-23 ESV

 “Be glad in the Lord, and rejoice, O righteous, and shout for joy, all you upright in heart!”
-Psalms 32:11 Berean
+Psalms 32:11 BSB

 His joy is literally our strength.
 Without it, we are weak and become despondent, particularly in our trials.
 We cannot fake it or work hard to have it.
-We need faith to trust that because He is within us, His joy is always there and will return when our “morning” comes.
-He promises to bring our awareness to it again, to bubble up within as we come out of our dark times—and occasionally, right in the midst of darkness!
+We need faith to trust that because He is within us, His joy is always there and will return as we endure until our morning comes.
+He promises to bring our awareness to it again, to bubble up within as we come out of our dark times—and often, right in the midst of darkness!

 The Lord does not say we cannot have joy while there is so much darkness and suffering in the world.
 Who is more aware of all that than our heavenly Father?
-We have joy because He knows the end from the beginning, because He is promising that, like David, we will emerge from the night into the bright dawning of a new day, into the joy of His presence.
-Joy comes in the morning!
+We have joy because He knows the end from the beginning, because He is promising that, like David, we will emerge from the night into the bright dawning of a new Day, into the joy of His presence.
+Joy comes in the morning, when light, His enlightenment, dawns within our hearts once again.

 We humans are prone to work at being happy.
 We go from thing to thing, experience to experience, relationship to relationship, possession to possession, success to success, in search of happiness.
-Happiness is a good thing, but what we learn is that it is only fleeting.
+Happiness is a good thing, but the wise of heart learn is that it is only fleeting.
 When growing up with lack and scarcity, some mistakenly think in their hearts, “When I have enough (money, possessions, security, adventures, friends, love, etc), then I will be happy.”

 “But seek first the kingdom of God and His righteousness, and all these things will be added unto you.”
-Matthew 6:33 Berean
+Matthew 6:33 BSB

 Joy is not something we need to work at and try hard to develop.
 Does fruit have to groan and strain to grow on an fruit tree?
 It grows and matures naturally as long as it is connected to the tree, receiving rain and sun along the way.
-As we focus on Him, the fruit of His spiritual character grows within us.
-Our spiritual Vine has all we need for spiritual maturity.
+What we focus upon, grows within us.
+As we turn our eyes to Him, the fruit of His spiritual character grows within us.
+Our spiritual Vine has all we need for spiritual maturity that fully displays the joy of the Lord our God.

 “Blessed is the man who does not walk in the counsel of the wicked, or set foot on the path of sinners, or sit in the seat of mockers.
 But his delight is in the Law of the Lord, and on His law he meditates day and night.

-He is like a tree planted by streams of water, yielding its fruit in season, whose leaf does not wither, and who prospers in all he does.”
-Psalms 1:1-3 Berean
+He is like a tree planted by streams of water, yielding its fruit in season, whose leaf does not wither, and who prospers in all he does.
+Psalms 1:1-3 BSB

-We delight in His word, His way shown to us daily.
+As we delight in His word, His way is shown to us daily.
 Do you want to prosper in all that you do?
 Here are the spiritual keys to that.
 God’s people are not to walk in worldly counsel, follow the path of life that sinners take, nor be a part of the mockers around us.
 We learn to delight in His law, enjoying His word more than anything else.
-There is a hunger for spiritual things and an appreciation that God builds within us that surely does not come easily to the fleshly man!
+There is a continual hunger for spiritual things and an appreciation that God builds within us that surely does not come easily to the fleshly man.

-Humans have a natural spiritual hunger often unrecognized as a longing for God.
-Look all around and you will observe humans feeding our God-hunger with many other things that are temporal and unsatisfying.
+Humans have a natural spiritual hunger, often unrecognized as their longing for God.
+Look all around and you will observe humans feeding their God-hunger with many other things that are temporal and unsatisfying.
 Of course, only God can satisfy God-hunger, that deep longing within for the love, intimacy and comfort with our Saviour and our heavenly Father.
-To find it, the focus of our hearts is to be on the kingdom of God, which is love, peace, and joy.
+There is no one else Who loves us no matter what, Who has promised through the ages to never forsake us, but restore us to Himself.

-We seek His righteousness, the right way He does things, and our path of life, first.
-Then anything we truly need will be added—and more!
-We become that tree planted—rooted and grounded in Him—by His streams of spiritual water.
-This yields the fruit of His spirit in every season.
+Anything we truly need will be added, and more, multiple blessings, small and great, added unto our lives.
+We are that tree planted, rooted and grounded in Him, by His streams of spiritual water.
+This tree yields the fruit of His spirit in every season.
 No withering leaves for the Tree of Life!
 Everlasting joy is within, giving us the strength to endure the hard times along the way:

 Previous